-We therefore should really be analysing irresolute voting rules . . .
+So maybe we should be analysing irresolute voting rules instead?

 Manipulability w.r.t.
 Psychological Assumptions

 To analyse manipulability when we might get a set of winners, we need to make assumptions on how voters rank sets of alternatives, e.g.: